agglayer/e2e/tests/pos/veblop/README.md

 - **stake-agnostic**: Invariants that hold under any stake distribution.
 These include structural properties that must always be true, regardless of how validator weights differ.

-- **equal-stake** – Invariants that only hold when all producers have the same stake.
+- **equal-stake**: Invariants that only hold when all producers have the same stake.
 These are useful for catching allocation or rotation bugs.
 They will fail on heterogeneous networks.

 Run all invariants: